 I scarfed it down, then left the mess hall and went outside.

 The walk from my dorm to the factory provided respite.
 Best part of my day, to stare at the distant mountains and dream that I might one day climb them.
 That I might one day be free.
 I looked up at the sky, which was always the color of a swollen bruise.
-In the Duskland, the sun loomed on the horizon, never rising or setting or moving, always filling the sky with red.
+In the Duskland, the sun loomed at the horizon eternally, always filling the sky with red.

-And yet, with a machinist stone in my chest, I could absorb green – and only green — waves from the sun’s spectrum.
-Since I’d already put my machinist stone in, the air appeared to have a green tint.
+And yet, with a machinist stone in my chest, I could absorb green — and only green — waves from the sun’s spectrum.
+The air appeared to have a green tint.

 From the outside, the factory was an ugly, metal rectangle.
 First thing you saw walking through the double doors was the golden statue of Emperor Sanga Surapsani sitting on his throne and waving.